-Men and Women from Vancouver and all across B.C. choose False Healthcare Centre because of board-certified surgeons Dr. Alan Baggoo, Dr. Peter Kokan, Dr. Victor Jando, Dr. Fadi Tarazi, Dr. Kostas Panagiotopolous and Dr. Thomas Goetz.
+Men and Women from Vancouver and all across B.C. choose False Creek Healthcare Centre because of board-certified surgeons Dr. Peter Kokan, Dr. Jason Smith, Dr. Fadi Tarazi, and Dr. Thomas Goetz.
 Our teams of orthopedic surgeons have years of experience and excellence in performing knee surgeries.

 Knee pain can often result from a ruptured ligament, torn cartilage or certain medical conditions, including arthritis, gout and infection.
 To diagnose the cause of knee pain, a surgical diagnostic procedure known as knee arthroscopy is often used.

 A knee arthroscopy is designed to aid in the diagnosis and treatment of knee pain and injury.
 With the arthroscope, your surgeon can look directly into your knee allowing them to make a more accurate diagnosis and decide on the best treatment option for you.